2389-research/translator/README.md

 ## How It Works

+1. **Frontmatter Detection**: For markdown files, detects and parses frontmatter using python-frontmatter (supports YAML format)
+2. **Frontmatter Translation**: Translates metadata fields like title, description, and summary
-1. **Translation**: First, the text is translated to the target language while preserving formatting
+3. **Content Translation**: Translates the main content to the target language while preserving formatting
-2. **Editing** (optional): A second pass is made with both the original and translated text to:
+4. **Content Editing** (optional): A second pass is made with both the original and translated text to:
    - Compare with the original to ensure accurate translation
    - Fix grammatical errors
    - Make text sound natural to native speakers